nakabonne/site/content/posts/take-a-walk-the-go-ast.md

 No longer needed an explanation, Hello, World!

 ## Bottom Line
-I've left out some of the fields in the node types I've introduced.
-There are still many other node types.
+I've left out some of the fields in the node types I've introduced, and there are still many other node types.

-Nevertheless, I'd say it's significant to actually walk the walk.
+Nevertheless, I'd say it's significant to actually walk the walk even if it's a bit rough.
-Copy and paste the code shown in section "How to walk", and try to walk around on your PC.
+Copy and paste the code shown in section "How to walk", and have a try to walk around on your PC.